Wendy MacNaughton

 Wendy MacNaughton is an illustrator and graphic journalist based in San Francisco.
 MacNaughton has published eleven books, including three New York Times best-sellers.
 MacNaughton's work combines illustration, journalism, and social work to tell the stories of overlooked people and places.
 Her art has appeared in The New York Times, NPR, Juxtapoz, GOOD, Time Out NY, 7x7, and Gizmodo.
 She has created magazine cover images for 7x7 and Edible SF.
 Her illustrated documentary series, "Meanwhile," was first published in The Rumpus in 2010, then in 2014 as a book, Meanwhile in San Francisco, the City in Its Own Words.
-In 2016, 'Meanwhile' became the regular back page column in California Sunday magazine.
+In 2016, 'Meanwhile' became the regular back page column in The California Sunday Magazine.

 Biography

 Wendy MacNaughton was born in San Francisco, California.
 After earning a BFA from Art Center College of Design in 1999, MacNaughton worked as a copywriter and designed a campaign for the first democratic local election in Rwanda in 2000.
 She has worked on other campaigns in Africa and produced a film in The Democratic Republic of Congo.
 After her return to the United States, MacNaughton left advertising to take a Masters in International Social Welfare from Columbia University in 2005.

 Since 2010, MacNaughton has been working as an illustrator full time.
 In 2016, MacNaughton and illustrator Julia Rothman co-founded Women Who Draw, an international directory and advocacy platform promoting visibility for underrepresented illustrators.